 Questions such as this can make a great starter for a lesson and provide the chance to discuss number operations and the relationships between them.
 Manipulating numbers like this can also help with algebraic manipulation.

 Looking for some more examples of this type, I came across a really useful resource on TES, “If I know this then I also know …” by Piers Butler.
 This would make an ideal lesson starter.
 As it is an Excel spreadsheet, I thought it would be simple to add another worksheet with the answers and created the Excel file CY If_I_know_this_then_I_also_know_ which is a copy of the original, but just adds another worksheet with the answers.

 Thank you Piers!
-I have added this to the Number collection on Mathematics Starters where you will find other ideas for Number starters.
+I have added this to the Number resources page.

 UK Maths Challenge questions provide an opportunity for working without a calculator.
 Maths Challenge questions are an excellent resource at any time – not just for preparation for the competitions, particularly with the increased requirement for problem solving skills at all levels.
 On the outstanding Diagnostic Questions site, you can choose Junior Maths Challenge questions by topic by choosing the Themed Quizzes option.
 These quizzes consist of sets of four or five questions grouped by topic.
 (Log in to Diagnostic Questions to use the link.)

 For schools with Sixth Form Students taking this test, I feel it is important that the Mathematics Department has a good understanding of the mathematical skills required.
 These further resources are useful for understanding the requirements of the test.